MongoDB integration with FastNetMon Advanced

 Upgrade procedure

-If you run old version of MongoDB and you want to upgrade to latest one you cannot do upgrade directly to latest version due to MongoDB upgrade process constraints.
-You need to do upgrade version to version.
+If you run an old version of MongoDB and you want to upgrade to the latest one, you cannot upgrade directly to the latest version due to MongoDB upgrade process constraints.
+You need to upgrade from version to version.
 Fortunately, you can skip some versions where MongoDB database format did not change.

-Before you start upgrade process we recommend doing full backup of VM / server and making configuration export this way.
+Before you start the upgrade process, we recommend doing a full backup of the VM/server and making a configuration export this way.

-Let’s assume that you run MongoDB 3.4.
-To upgrade to 5.0 which is relatively new and supported version you need to do following upgrades:
+Let's assume that you run MongoDB 3.4.
+To upgrade to 5.0, you need to do the following upgrades:

-Removal of large number of values from configuration
+Removal of a large number of values from the configuration

-If you’ve added too many networks in configuration and looking for easy way to remove all of them you can use following command in MongoDB client:
+If you've added too many networks in configuration and are looking for an easy way to remove all of them, you can use the following command in the MongoDB client:

 db.configuration.findOneAndUpdate({}, { $set: { networks_list: [] } });